bender-org/bender-101/responses/03-personality-traits.md

 ## :keyboard: Trivia

-1. Bender is sensitive Robot.
+1. Bender is a sensitive Robot.
 Is this true or false?

 > _I may take up to a minute to respond as I wait for events from your repository.
 If you don't see anything after a minute, refresh this page_.